cryologger/ice-tracking-beacon/README.md

 ## 1.0 Introduction
 Icebergs and ice islands represent significant hazards to marine navigation and offshore infrastructure at a time when demand for access to Canada’s Arctic waters is increasing.
 There is a growing demand for in situ iceberg tracking data to monitor their drift trajectory and improve predictions of ice hazard occurrence and behaviour, yet the high cost of commercial tracking devices often prevents monitoring at optimal spatial and temporal resolutions.

-The Cryologger Ice Tracking Beacon (ITB), built using inexpensive, open-source hardware and software, can provide a reliable and cost-effective platform for monitoring the drift of icebergs and ice islands in the Canadian Arctic.
+The Cryologger Ice Tracking Beacon (ITB), built using inexpensive, open-source hardware and software, provides a reliable and cost-effective platform for monitoring the drift of icebergs and ice islands in the Canadian Arctic.

 ## 2.0 Methods